Rural Tobacco Use & the Point of Sale

 In addition, regulating the retail environment could help reduce disparities, in part by reducing some of the tobacco industry’s geodemographic targeting.
 To explore how promising and evidence-based point-of-sale policies may impact rural areas:

 Pricing policies: In addition to raising excise taxes, prohibiting price promotions would limit the available price reduction strategies smokers use to buy tobacco.
 This could in turn reduce someone’s supply of tobacco and likelihood of using.
 Distance and price promotions play a role in tobacco product purchase quantity.
 A study conducted in Ohio in 2018 found that people bought more cigarette packs if they lived farther from a tobacco retailer and if they could use a price promotion.
 Travel distances are generally larger in rural areas compared to urban areas so rural residents tend to buy more in one purchase.
 The presence of price promotions and large distances between participants’ homes and the nearest tobacco outlet was associated with substantially larger purchases.
 This indicates that policies restricting the use of price promotions could impact the purchasing behavior of tobacco users in rural areas that live farther away from tobacco outlets in addition to the expected impact from raising prices.
 It could also impact disparities currently seen with higher rates of cigarette and smokeless tobacco use in rural areas.
 Setting a minimum floor price and pack size for tobacco products could also help.
 A California study found that stores in rural areas, prices for cigarettes were $0.21 cheaper than in non-rural areas, and rural stores also sold larger packs of cigarillos for less than $1.
+Similarly, an Ohio-based study found that discount brand cigarette prices were the cheapest in low-income rural areas.
 This infographic illustrates community strategies to potentially decrease tobacco use and curb the exposure to tobacco marketing.
 Instituting a minimum floor price and prohibiting price promotions can increase prices and cessation rates.
 Learn more about pricing policies here.

 Restricting POS Advertising: Reducing storefront tobacco advertisements may also help stem the tobacco use disparities, limiting advertisements for products and price promotions that target rural and low-income customers.
 Part of the marketing disparities may be due to the tobacco industry’s geodemographic targeting, but they can be reinforced by economic conditions and consumer demand.
 The intersection of demand, marketing, and community demographics influence the type of retail environment created for residents and further studying this interplay may present valuable information to help further tobacco cessation efforts.